-30 A requirement of consent cannot, of course, protect a state from agreements to which that state is not a party.
+A requirement of consent cannot, of course, protect a state from agreements to which that state is not a party.
 For example, the member states of the Organization of the Petroleum Exporting Countries (OPEC) have consented to the practices of that organization and benefit from them.
 Most other states, however, are harmed by the existence of this cartel.
 Because OPEC operates without seeking the consent of this second group of states, the latter are not protected by the consent requirement.

-31 If domestic governments fail to represent the interests of their population the consent of a state need not signal that a rule is good for the people of the country.
+If domestic governments fail to represent the interests of their population the consent of a state need not signal that a rule is good for the people of the country.
 This is a serious problem that plagues international law.
 Absent a willingness to inquire into the functioning of domestic governments, however, the international system has no choice but to accept the authority of domestic governments to represent the interests of their citizens.
 The study of diplomacy has long been understood to involve the pursuit of some objective ascertainable political values encompassed by the principle of raison d'état.
 This assumption was as questionable in mid-seventeenth century France as it is in today's complex interdependent state system.
-A protects states and the international system from changes that will reduce the joint welfare of states.32
+A key assumption to conventional rational analysis of international affairs is that states are rational actors interested in maximizing the welfare of its citizens.
+In some circumstances a decision may be the consequence of a bargain conducted by groups with very different interests rather than as some single unitary actor, Michael Nicholson, RATIONALITY AND THE ANALYSIS OF INTERNATIONAL CONFLICT 56 (1992).
+Distortions in rational decision-making based on a unitary actor model are highlighted, for example, by the literature on public choice (see Jack L. Goldsmith and Eric A. Posner, The Limits of and the international system from changes that will reduce the joint welfare of states.

 The relationship between consent and state welfare is the central topic of Part III.A, so a full development of the matter will wait until then.
 For now, it is enough to point out that providing such a robust protection against welfare-reducing international law comes at a large cost.
 A requirement of consent also defeats many forms of international law that are welfare enhancing.
-So while a relaxation of the consensus requirement would risk the adoption of rules that reduce global welfare, it would also open the door to many welfare-increasing rules that are currently frustrated by the requirement of consent33.
+So while a relaxation of the consensus requirement would risk the adoption of rules that reduce global welfare, it would also open the door to many welfare-increasing rules that are currently frustrated by the requirement of consent.
 Another way to describe the same reality is to observe that the unanimity requirement creates an extremely conservative regime with a powerful preference for the status quo.
 There is no reason to think that the current focus on consent strikes the fight balance between avoiding the development of harmful rules and allowing the development of beneficial ones.

-III STATES DO IT BY CONSENSUS
+III.
+STATES DO IT BY CONSENSUS